mariya-koles/skillbook-api/README.md

 # skillbook
 A full-stack Java web app to share and book skill-based sessions.
+This repository contains the backend API.
+The frontend is implemented in React and can be found in the skillbook-ui repository.

 ## Tech Stack